-Through articulation agreements, colleges work together to make an easier path from one program level to another.
+Through articulation agreements, colleges collaborate to create a path for students to transition from one program level to another.
 Many college students receive their first two years of education at institutions such as KVCC.
 The cost savings of this approach makes college possible for many people who thought they would be unable to continue their education.
 KVCC has articulation agreements with the University of Maine System, as well as other public and private colleges and universities.
 A comprehensive list of articulation agreements can be found on the College's Website under the Academic Info tab.
 Contact the Department Chair for a specific program or Academic Affairs at academicaffairs@kvcc.me.edu for information regarding existing articulation agreements.